alexrayu/cimport/README.md

  );
  ```

+8. *Deleting* is serviced from a different source - `delete.csv`, containing the SKUs of the products to be deleted.
+Display nodes with empty reference fields, will be deleted as well.

 If you find this module unclear or not working in your specific case, remember, that I asked you to not use it and use the Migrate module instead! ;)